IBM-IoT/node-red-contrib-timeseries/README.md

 node-red-contrib-timeseries
 ========================
-A group of [Node-RED](http://nodered.org) nodes to work with a TimeSeries database.
+A suite of [Node-RED](http://nodered.org) nodes providing an easy-to-use interface for working with a TimeSeries database.

 Install
 -------